Elvis Franks

-Elvis Franks (born July 9, 1957) is a former American football defensive end who played seven years in the National Football League.
+Elvis Franks (July 9, 1957 – July 20, 2021) was an American professional football player who was a defensive end for seven years in the National Football League (NFL).
+He played college football for the Morgan State Bears.

 Background

-Franks was born on July 9, 1957 in Doucette, Texas.
-He attended Kirby High School in Woodville, Texas and college at Morgan State University in Baltimore, Maryland.
+Franks was born on July 9, 1957, in Doucette, Texas.
+He attended Kirby High School in Woodville, Texas, and college at Morgan State University in Baltimore, Maryland.
 He received a full athletic scholarship for track and field, but after being approached by a football coach, he began to play for the football team.

 Controversy

 In 1986, while he was a member of the Los Angeles Raiders, Franks was arrested in Warrensville Heights, Ohio, on a charge of possession of cocaine with intent to distribute.
 According to the Federal Bureau of Investigation, Franks attempted to sell the drug to an undercover agent.

+Personal life

+Franks died at home in Lufkin, Texas, on July 20, 2021.
+He was 64.